 Wide Web is changing.
 While once conceived of and implemented

-as a collection of static pages for browsing, it now promises
+as a collection of static pages for browsing, it is now bound

-to become a web of services-- a dynamic aggregate of interactive,
+to become a dynamic aggregate of services that interoperate

-the Internet.
-Multiple web services will interoperate to perform
+web.
+Multiple web services will interoperate to perform tasks,

 are especially important for the e-business community, providing